arvados/rnaseq-cwl-training/_episodes/08-supplement-docker.md

 typically the version of the image.
 If not provided, the default tag is "latest".
 In this example, the tag is "10-slim" indicating Debian release 10.

-> ## Best practice
->
-> You should always include the tag to refer to a specific image
-> version, or you might run into problems when "latest" changes.

 The Docker file should also include a MAINTAINER (this is purely metadata, it is stored in the image but not used for execution).